The Great War

 The Inter-War Period

-In addition, with the reorganisation an opportunity to do so, the Cheshire Regiment changed its cap badge.
+In addition, the Cheshire Regiment changed its cap badge.

 The Second World War